-The investigation and assessment includes a home study, which includes training and home visits, and the entire investigative process should be expected to last at least six to eight weeks.
+The investigation and assessment includes a home study, which includes training and home visits.
+The entire investigative process should be expected to last at least six to eight weeks.
 The investigation will include interviews with every member of the family, full criminal background and medical checks, and much more.

 Private adoptions, also called “independent adoptions,” also are common.
-In a private adoption, the birth parents and adoptive parents handle the matter without the help of an agency.
-An adoption attorney may help to facilitate the process in order to protect clients and to make certain everything is done in legally.
+In a private adoption, the birth parents and prospective adoptive parents handle the matter without the help of an agency.
+An adoption attorney may help to facilitate the process in order to protect clients and to make certain everything is done legally.

 The idea behind a closed adoption is that it offers more protection against biological parents coming back later and seeking to overturn adoptions.
 Some adopted children have later sought to try to find information about their biological parents and have had difficulty since the records are often not given to them either.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified adoption lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local adoption attorney to discuss your specific legal situation.

 Enter your location below to get connected with a qualified Adoption attorney today.